swiftlang/swift-testing/Documentation/ABI/TestContent.md

 -->

-To add test content discovery support to your package, add a dependency on the `_TestDiscovery` module in the `swift-testing` package (not the copy included with the Swift toolchain or Xcode), then import the module with SPI:
+To add test content discovery support to your package, add a dependency on the `_TestDiscovery` module in the `swift-testing` package (not the copy of Swift Testing included with the Swift toolchain or Xcode), then import the module with SPI enabled:

 ```swift
 @_spi(ForToolsIntegrationOnly) import _TestDiscovery